twilio-labs/serverless-toolkit/packages/create-twilio-function/README.md

 [![Build Status](https://travis-ci.com/twilio-labs/create-twilio-function.svg?branch=master)](https://travis-ci.com/twilio-labs/create-twilio-function) [![Maintainability](https://api.codeclimate.com/v1/badges/e6f9eb67589927df5d72/maintainability)](https://codeclimate.com/github/twilio-labs/create-twilio-function/maintainability)

+Read more about this tool in the post [start a new Twilio Functions project the easy way](https://www.twilio.com/blog/start-a-new-twilio-functions-project-the-easy-way)

 ## Usage

+### `npm init`

 There are a number of ways to use this tool.
 The quickest and easiest is with `npm init`: